logo

 Southern University at New Orleans

 Individuals looking for an addiction counseling program may be interested in the Associate of Arts (AA) and Bachelor of Science (BS) degrees in Addictive Behaviors Counseling and Prevention at Southern University at New Orleans.
 These degrees teach students about the prevention, assessment, and treatment of various addictions, including substance abuse and addictive disorders.
-The AA degree requires students to complete 60 credits and provides entry-level study of addiction, while the BS degree requires 120 credits and provides students with additional opportunities to develop counseling skills, as well as a senior paper or project.
+The AA degree requires students to complete 62 hours and provides professionals with enhanced employment opportunities by studying specific areas of addiction counseling.
+The BS degree requires 39 credits in addiction counseling education and provides students with additional opportunities to develop counseling skills, as well as two internship experiences.
 BS students can also choose a complementary minor, such as Criminal Justice or Psychology.
-Graduates of the AA and BS programs will meet Louisiana educational requirements for the Registered Addictions Counselor (RAC) credential.
+Graduates of the AA and BS programs will meet Louisiana educational requirements for the Addictive Disorders Regulatory Authority (ADRA), which allows students to apply for certification in different areas, such as Licensed Addiction Counselor (LAC) and Certified Prevention Professional (CPP).

 Southern University and A&M College

 Southern University and A&M College is a historically black institution located in Baton Rouge.
-The school offers a Bachelor of Science (BS) in Rehabilitation Services that requires 120 credits, including 48 credits and a field experience in the Rehabilitation Services major.
-A minor in Rehabilitation Services is also offered to undergraduate students in other degree programs.
-At the graduate level, students can choose from a 60-credit, CACREP-accredited Master of Science (MS) in Rehabilitation Counseling with a specialization in Assistive Technology, Rehabilitation of Ethnic Minorities, or Vocational Evaluation and Work Adjustment; a 66-credit Master of Arts (MA) in Clinical Mental Health Counseling; and an MA in School Counseling that enables graduates to work in elementary and secondary schools in Louisiana.
+The school offers a Bachelor of Science (BS) in Rehabilitation Services that requires 120 hours, including 48 hours and a field experience in the Rehabilitation Services major.
+An 18-credit minor in Rehabilitation Services is also offered to undergraduate students in other degree programs.
+At the graduate level, students can choose a 60-credit, CACREP-accredited Master of Science (MS) in Clinical Rehabilitation Counseling with a specialization in Assistive Technology, Rehabilitation of Ethnic Minorities, or Vocational Evaluation and Work Adjustment; or a 60-credit Master of Science (MS) in Clinical Mental Health Counseling (CMHC).

 Traditional Graduate Programs

-At Louisiana State University and A&M College (LSU), students can complete a CACREP-accredited Master of Education (M.Ed.) with a concentration in Clinical Mental Health Counseling or School Counseling.
+At Louisiana State University (LSU), students can complete a CACREP-accredited Master of Education (M.Ed.) with a concentration in Clinical Mental Health Counseling or School Counseling.
 The degree is comprised of 60 credits and new students are admitted in the fall.
 In the M.Ed. in Clinical Mental Health Counseling program, students can complete an optional thesis and, upon completion of the degree, will meet the educational requirements for the Licensed Professional Counselor (LPC) license in Louisiana.
 Students in the M.Ed. in School Counseling program will be eligible to become school counselors.
-LSU also offers an Educational Specialist (EdS) in Counseling available to individuals who already have a master’s degree in mental health counseling or school counseling.
+LSU also offers an Educational Specialist (EdS) in Counseling available to individuals who already have a master’s degree in Clinical Mental Health Counseling or School Counseling.
 In this program, students complete advanced training in a specific area of counseling or complete additional coursework to meet state coursework requirements for licensure.

 Southeastern Louisiana University

-Southeastern Louisiana University offers a Master of Science (MS) with three CACREP-accredited tracks: Clinical Mental Health Counseling; School Counseling; and Marriage, Couple, and Family Counseling.
+Southeastern Louisiana University offers a Master of Science (MS) with three CACREP-accredited tracks: Clinical Mental Health Counseling; School Counseling; and Marriage, Couple, and Family Therapy.
 The MS degree requires 60 credits and all tracks fulfill the state coursework requirements for the Licensed Professional Counselor (LPC) license.
-Students in the school counseling track will also meet the academic requirements to become a school counselor in Louisiana.
-While the program is based at the Hammond campus, some courses may be offered in a hybrid or online format.
-All students complete 42 credits of core counseling courses, nine credits of concentration courses, and nine credits of clinical experience, including 100 hours of practicum and 600 hours of internship.
+Students in the school counseling track will also meet the academic requirements to become school counselors in Louisiana.
+While the program is based at the Hammond campus, some courses may be offered in a hybrid format.
+All students complete 42 credits of core counseling courses, nine credits of concentration courses, and nine credits of on-site field work, including 100 hours of practicum and 600 hours of internship.
+Students must also pass a final comprehensive exam.

 University of Louisiana at Lafayette

-The University of Louisiana at Lafayette offers a Master of Science (MS) in Counselor Education with CACREP-accredited tracks in Clinical Mental Health Counseling and School Counseling.
+The University of Louisiana at Lafayette offers a Master of Science (MS) in Counseling with CACREP-accredited tracks in Clinical Mental Health Counseling and School Counseling.
 The degree is comprised of 60 credits, including 30 credits of counseling core courses and additional coursework in the area of specialization.
 Students in the MS in Clinical Mental Health Counseling learn various types of counseling skills, such as individual and group counseling, couples and family counseling, crisis counseling, and play therapy.
 Upon completion of the program, graduates will meet Louisiana’s academic requirements for the Licensed Professional Counselor (LPC) license.
 The MS in School Counseling degree teaches students about child and adolescent development, as well as age-appropriate counseling techniques.
 Graduates of the program will be able to become school counselors in Louisiana in K-12 settings.
 New students are admitted into the MS program in the fall term.
+A dual-concentration degree in both Clinical Mental Health and School Counseling is available consisting of 72 hours.

 Online and Hybrid Programs